At-Will Employment

 - Respect for employers

-- A belief that both employers and employees enjoy having strong business relationships more than job security
+- A belief that both employers and employees enjoy having strong business relationships more than job security.

 How Does At-Will Employment Work?

-At-will employment works by having an employer make their new employee sign an at-will agreement upon hiring.
+At-will employment works by having an employer ask their new employee to sign an at-will agreement upon hiring.
 This document gives an employer consent to terminate the employee at will.
 An employee is not required to sign the agreement, but employers can refuse to hire if the onboarding employee does not sign.
 However, most employers choose not to do so.

 If an employee is terminated and believes it was the result of an exemption (see below), then they can choose to take legal action against the employer.